how to pass values

 test_telephone.pyin the editor of the Integrated Development Environment (IDE)Tip

-codeand the name of the file withcode tests/test_telephone.pytest_telephone.pyopens up in the editorI add the first failing test to
+test_telephone.pyin the editorI add the first failing test to

-requirements.txtfile for the Python programs my project needsecho "pytest-watch" > requirements.txtthe terminal goes back to the command line
+echo "pytest" > requirements.txtthe terminal goes back to the command line

-I use pip to use the requirements file to install
+I add pytest-watcher to the file

-I use pytest-watch to run the test
+I use pytest-watcher to run the tests automatically

-================================ FAILURES ================================ ______________________ TestTelephone.test_failure ________________________ self = <tests.test_telephone.TestTelephone testMethod=test_failure> def test_failure(self): > self.assertFalse(True) E AssertionError: True is not false tests/test_telephone.py:7: AssertionError ======================== short test summary info ========================= FAILED tests/test_telephone.py::TestTelephone::test_failure - AssertionError: True is not false =========================== 1 failed in X.YZs ============================I hold ctrl (Windows/Linux) or
+================================ FAILURES ================================ ______________________ TestTelephone.test_failure ________________________ self = <tests.test_telephone.TestTelephone testMethod=test_failure> def test_failure(self): > self.assertFalse(True) E AssertionError: True is not false tests/test_telephone.py:7: AssertionError ======================== short test summary info ========================= FAILED tests/test_telephone.py::TestTelephone::test_failure - AssertionError: True is not false =========================== 1 failed in X.YZs ============================I add AssertionError to the list of Exceptions seen in

-test_telephone.py7 self.assertFalse(True) 8 9 10# Exceptions seen 11# AssertionErrorthen I change True to False in the assertion
+test_telephone.pyin the editor4class TestTelephone(unittest.TestCase): 5 6 def test_failure(self): 7 self.assertFalse(True) 8 9 10# Exceptions seen 11# AssertionErrorthen I change True to False in the assertion

 7 self.assertFalse(False)the test passes